davidKolesar/C-Programming-Curriculum/README.md

 				return 0;
 			}

 So how do we slap these two pieces together to solve the acceptance criteria?
+Remember, we can use functions to help us so that we don't repeat our code!